 –A scavenger hunt: Call out random items guests can find in their home, and award points to the first people to find each item in their homes first.

-–Consider offering prizes: Gift cards to restaurants are perfect for right now (as long as they offer takeout), but any kind of gift card or incentive will be welcome.
+–Consider offering prizes: Gift cards are perfect, but any kind of incentive will be welcome.

 Have a signature cocktail or snack